 Have you been unable to renew your professional indemnity insurance?

-Under the SRA Indemnity Insurance Rules 2013, every firm that enters the cessation period has an obligation to inform us of their position by emailing firstname.lastname@example.org.
+If you were not able to secure a policy in time for 1 October, you will have entered the 60-day cessation period part of the extended policy period (EPP).
+Under the SRA Indemnity Insurance Rules, every firm that enters the cessation period has an obligation to inform us of their position by emailing email@example.com.
 Firms should have also let their last recorded insurer know too.

-During the cessation period you should not be taking on any new business.
-While you can still be looking for insurance during this period, you must also be drawing up parallel plans to make sure that, should you not be able to get a policy in place, you can close in an orderly manner and do not continue to trade after the end of the cessation period.
+During the cessation period you must not take on any new business.
+While you can still look for insurance, you must also draw up parallel plans to make sure that, should you not be able to get a policy in place, you can close in an orderly manner and do not continue to trade after the end of the cessation period.
 Read more information on closing down.

-Firms facing practical difficulties in obtaining indemnity insurance because of Covid-19 may want to consider applying for a waiver to extend the EPP/CP but only if their insurer has agreed to that extension.
+Firms facing practical difficulties in obtaining indemnity insurance because of Covid-19 may want to consider applying for a waiver to extend the EPP but only if their insurer has agreed to that extension.

 If you need further guidance, speak to our Ethics Guidance team.